-In-Year (mid-term) Transfers (all year groups) whether in-catchment or not

-- 7.0 Mid-term transfer requests (in-catchment or otherwise) will be coordinated through LCC's School Admissions Service.
-The best way to apply is through LCC's mid-term application form (Common Application Form) available online (before applying parents are encouraged to arrange to visit the school). - 7.1 LCC will aim to process mid-term applications within 20 working days (5 days if child is indicated as in care or previously in care), wherever possible.
-Delays may occur where further evidence or proof is required (i.e. proof of looked after status or previous looked after status, house purchase, tenancy agreement, fair access information for complex or out of authority applications etc) or during busy periods (such as during the normal admissions round or due to when schools are closed i.e. during school holidays). - 7.2 Where the mid-term application is made through LCC, the decision will either offer the place or refuse the place because it would prejudice the provision of efficient education or efficient use of resources.
+In-Year (mid-term) Transfers (all year groups) whether in-catchment or not mid-term application form (Common Application Form) available online (before applying parents are encouraged to arrange to visit the school). - 7.1 LCC will aim to process mid-term applications within 10 school days and must within 15 school days (5 days if child is indicated as in care or previously in care).
+Delays may occur where further evidence or proof is required (i.e., proof of looked-after status or previous looked after status, house purchase, tenancy agreement, fair access information for complex or out of authority applications etc.) or during busy periods (such as during the normal admissions round or due to when schools are closed i.e., during school holidays). - 7.2 Where the mid-term application is made through LCC, the decision will either offer the place or refuse the place because it would prejudice the provision of efficient education or efficient use of resources.
 A refusal letter will also explain to the parents their right to appeal, and how they should do this. - 7.3 The Council will aim to notify the parents of the outcome of their application in writing within 10 school days and must notify in writing within 15 school days.